kushnarang/haloclass-source/README.md

 ### To print performance metrics

 True labels should be specified as the FASTA sequence names `0` for **non-tolerant** and `1` for **salt-tolerant**.
 See `publication-datasets/eval.fasta` for an example.
-This flag will print the model's AUROC, MCC, AUPRC, and Accuracy on this dataset.
+This flag will print the model's AUROC, MCC, AUPRC, Confusion Matrix stats, and Accuracy on this dataset.
 This relies on labels being _accurate and formatted correctly_.

 `$ python3 haloclass-source/haloclass/publish/evaluate.py --print_perf --fasta INPUT_FASTA_FILE.fasta`